dikortis/LetsTalkETC/Episodes/Episode_9.md

-pretty important piece of information for anybody that was interested in what's going on with that withdraw contract and the extension etc etc also there was an AMA on a ptc recently that featured avatar and splits and snap roll and they were talking and answering questions about some of the different
+pretty important piece of information for anybody that was interested in what's going on with that withdraw contract and the extension ETC also there was an AMA on a ETC recently that featured avatar and splits and snap roll and they were talking and answering questions about some of the different